namor5772/WeatherStation/RaspberryPI/README.md

 If the main Python code that controls the weather station crashes then interfacing the Raspberry PI is compromised.
 To mitigate this the launcher.sh script is run on reboot, this in turn runs forever.py which will call the main python code wwwRP.py and restart it if the latter crashes.
 Various setups detailed below need to be performed on these.

-from the terminal type:
+To setup launcher.sh, type in the terminal:

 * cd /
 * cd home/pi
-* sudo nano launcher.sh (this shows:)
+* sudo nano launcher.sh (displays below for interest:)

       #!bin/sh
       cd /
       cd home/pi/roman
       python3 forever.py wwwRP.py
       cd /

+* Ctrl-X (to exit nano)

 make this file executable